Dejan Petković: Fourth team in Brazil: Fluminense

 After a half-year in Saudi Arabia, where he played for Al-Ittihad, he returned to Rio de Janeiro in August 2005, now to play for Fluminense.
 Already 33 years old, Petković had to face a certain mistrust from the club's fans due to his association with Flamengo.
-However, his amazing performance in his third match against Cruzeiro Esporte Clube, put an end to fan's misgivings, as he scored twice in a 6–2 away win.
+However, his amazing performance in his third match against Cruzeiro, put an end to fan's misgivings, as he scored twice in a 6–2 away win.
 His first was the 1000th goal score by the Fluminense in the Brazilian Championship, earning Petković a commemorative plate in his honour at the club's headquarters.
-In this goal, Petkovic passed through three opponents in a short space, shooting just in time to avoid the oncoming goalkeeper.
+In this goal, Petković passed through three opponents in a short space, shooting just in time to avoid the oncoming goalkeeper.
 In the second one, he placed a powerful left-foot shot from outside the penalty box.

 After other great exhibitions, he received his second consecutive Silver Ball in the Brazilian federation annual award ceremony.
 After a bad season in 2006, when Fluminense had to fight relegation, he left the club.

 Other clubs

 In 2007, he played at Santos after signing a short-term deal from Goiás until the end of the 2007 season.
-In 2008, Petkovic played for Atlético Mineiro, signed in late March 2008 as the great star of the club's centennial celebrations.
+In 2008, Petković played for Atlético Mineiro, signed in late March 2008 as the great star of the club's centennial celebrations.
 Nevertheless, his contract was not renewed at the end of the season on orders from the newly arrived coach, Emerson Leão who previously also released Petković from Santos when he arrived there in December 2007.